 Parameters required for statistical model calculations are neutron strength functions, average radiative widths and the average spacing of resonances.
 These parameters are generally obtained from the analysis of parameter sets for the resolved resonances.
 Experimental resolution and sensitivity limits create incomplete (missing resonances) or distorted (errors in width determination) information on the resonance parameters.
 Therefore, the average widths and resonance spacings cannot be directly deduced from available resonance sequences, and should always be estimated while taking into account missing resonances.
-Various methods for statistical analysis of missing resonance parameters during the RIPL project.
+Various methods for statistical analysis of missing resonances have been developed, and most of them were applied to evaluate average resonance parameters during the RIPL project.
 Advantages and shortcomings of such methods are briefly discussed below in order to obtain some objective estimation of the accuracy of the recommended parameters.
 Before describing the statistical methods for resonance analysis, one should be aware that statistical methods of resonance analysis work only when applied to pure resonance samples - results become less and less accurate with sample deficiencies.

 Sample cases of pure resonances are rare.
 Such difficulties are overcome by adopting different statistical analysis methods as well as sampling criteria to identify a reduced sample in which missing resonances and/or distortions are reduced.
-Thus, determinig average resonance parameters is an iterative procedure in which one tries to reach convergence of results from different methods of analysis.
+Thus, determining average resonance parameters is an iterative procedure in which one tries to reach convergence of results from different methods of analysis.
 The spread of values from different statistical procedures indicates that the uncertainties are affecting the results.
 However, in many cases such an iterative procedure is not sufficient to guarantee the correctness of the parameters.
 Whenever possible, they should be validated by use of supplementary information such as capture cross sections and radiative widths.